 Tax Deductible Payments

-The Jobs and Growth Tax Relief Reconciliation Act of 2013 (P. L. 108-27) increases the first-year additional depreciation allowance from 30 percent to 50 percent.
-The 50 percent rate applies to property acquired after December 31st, 2012, and placed in service before December 31, 2012.
+The Jobs and Growth Tax Relief Reconciliation Act of 2018 (P. L. 108-27) increases the first-year additional depreciation allowance up to 100% of $1,000,000 in NEW or USED equipment.
+The 100 percent rate applies to property acquired after December 31st, 2020, and placed in service before December 31, 2021.
+This deduction (if you qualify) will not change if you paid cash and later decide to finance through MAC Financial.
+Rather you would be able to then write off the interest for the new loan.

 Bonus depreciation is available only for new property.
 This restriction is for property initially purchased for personal use and then converted by the taxpayer for use in the taxpayers trade or business.
 New property acquired by a taxpayer for personal use and then sold to a different taxpayer would not satisfy the new property requirement.